cagaragrzegorz/e2e-testing/cypress-dsl/README.md

 # cypress-dsl

-'TODO' online app tests with use of Page Object Model and Domain Specific Language approach + cypress The idea is to prepare functions representing actions that end user can take in the UI.
+'TODO' online app tests with use of Page Object Model and Domain Specific Language approach + cypress.
+The idea is to prepare functions representing actions that end user can take in the UI.
 That creates set of behaviors for particular website that can be chained and read easily.

 Structure: